-Alternative Medicine & Systems Major
+Alternative Medicine & Systems

 Knowledge Areas for Alternative Medicine Majors

-Alternative medicine majors often go into careers in which the following knowledge areas are important:
+This major prepares you for careers in which these knowledge areas are important:

 Skills for Alternative Medicine Majors